Zelkova Serrata by Chris Green

 Anna manoeuvres the Mini the hundred yards along the lane to the white house, followed by Lars in his black Mercedes Coupé.
 Under the shade of the zelkova tree, they exchange glances.
 Anna feels something is in the air.
 It is a feeling she has had before, one involving weakness and knees, her weakness, her knees.
 Inside the house, one thing quickly leads to another.
 Before she knows it, they are in one another’s arms, kissing.

-‘Perhaps you would like a glass of white wine,’ says Lars.
+‘Perhaps you would like a glass of white wine,’ Lars says.
 ‘Or would you prefer red?’

-‘Maybe later,’ says Anna, slipping out of her skirt.
+‘Maybe later,’ Anna says, slipping out of her skirt.

 The newspaper open at the story of the axe murderer has escaped her attention.
 She may not discover, therefore, until it is too late, how the victims were buried beneath a shady tree, similar in all respects to the one she can see through Lars’s bedroom window.